Relocating a Mailbox – Four Easy Steps for Moving Your Mailbox

-In some cases the residential mailbox may be hard to access or may be located in a position that makes the mail vulnerable to theft or vandalism.
-In most cases, a residential mailbox can be moved without violating United States Postal Service (USPS) mailbox guidelines if you follow these four easy steps:
+In some cases, your residential mailbox may be hard to access or may be located in a position that makes the mail vulnerable to theft or vandalism.
+Usually, you can relocate a residential mailbox without violating USPS mailbox guidelines if you follow four easy steps.

-The USPS does not legislate the relocation of residential mailboxes nationally but rather, allows local leaders and postmasters to decide what is best for their geographic location and mail service.
-A quick trip or call to your local post office will yield not only approval or disapproval, but also excellent advice from a postal expert on the best location for your residential mailbox.
+The USPS does not legislate the relocation of residential mailboxes nationally.
+Rather, they allow local postmasters to decide what is best for their geographic location and mail service.
+With a quick trip or call to your local post office, you can gain excellent advice from a postal expert on the best location for your residential mailbox.
 You might even get approval on your relocation.
 So, take the time to call or visit the post office.

-It’s best to weigh convenient mailbox access for both you and your mail carrier against the impact of weather and the elements.
-While it may seem convenient to relocate your mailbox near the front of your driveway in the summer, that same mailbox location may be buried by snowplows or snowdrifts in winter.
+If you plan to move your mailbox, consider how the location is affected by weather during different seasons.
+While it may be more convenient to move your residential mailbox to the front of your driveway in the summer, that same location may be buried by snowplows or snowdrifts in winter.

-Additionally, consider locating your residential mailbox in a location that is shaded from the sun as many mailboxes that are in direct sunlight become miniature ovens cooking the contents of your mail.
+Also, if possible, consider locating your residential mailbox somewhere that is shaded from the sun.
+In direct sunlight, a mailbox may become a miniature oven cooking your mail.

-While it is easy to see the damage heat does to some mail order items, you may never realize the damage done to other items.
-For example, it would be easy to spot crayons or makeup items that were damaged by heat.
-But one may never notice the potential damage done to mail order pharmaceuticals.
+While you might easily see the damage heat does to some mail-order items, you may never realize the damage done to other items.
+For example, it would be easy to spot crayons or makeup damaged by heat.
+But you might not notice the potential damage done to mail-order pharmaceuticals.

-In the July 2011 heat wave that hit the state of Texas, many mail order customers began to complain to their family doctor that their medicine no longer seemed to be effective.
-As the pharmaceutical companies investigated, they discovered the medicines that were shipped were placed in exposed mailboxes that exceeded the medicine’s tolerance for heat and thus, the medications were rendered ineffectual in just a few hours in a 100 degree mailbox.
+In the July 2011 heatwave, some mail-order customers began to complain to their family doctors that their medicine no longer seemed to be effective (read about it here).
+As the pharmaceutical companies investigated, they discovered the medicines that were shipped were placed in exposed mailboxes that exceeded the medicine’s tolerance for heat.
+Thus, the medications were rendered ineffectual in just a few hours.

-When the weather is stormy, it is sure preferable to look out your window to see if the little red mailbox flag has been moved to the down position indicating that perhaps the mail carrier has picked up your outgoing mail and delivered your day’s mail.
-Good sightlines may allow you to avoid making an unnecessary trip to your curbside mailbox during inclement weather.
+When the weather is stormy, you might look out your window to see if the red mailbox flag has been moved to the down position.
+If you can see your mailbox from your home, then you might avoid an unnecessary trip to your curbside mailbox during inclement weather.

-Before relocating your residential mailbox, check the sightlines from your home and ensure your location allows the mailbox to be placed in a visible location so you can check the mail from the comfort of your window.
-Highly visible mailbox locations also deter thieves, vandals, and mail theft.
+Before relocating a residential mailbox, check the sight-lines from your home.
+Ensure the mailbox can be placed in a visible location so you can check the delivery status from the comfort of your window.
+Highly visible mailbox locations can also deter thieves and vandals.

-Many homeowners who have been a victim of residential post mount mailbox vandalism (kids hitting the mailbox with baseball bats or even their vehicle) often respond by over-engineering their replacement post for the new residential mailbox.
-This may also be an intuitive response for homeowners who have dealt with a mailbox post that has been knocked over by a snowplow.
+If you have been a victim of mailbox vandalism, you might respond by over-engineering your replacement post for the new residential mailbox.
+This may also seem like an intuitive response for homeowners who have had their mailbox post knocked over by a snowplow.

-However, creating a mailbox post that will not break (over-engineering it) can be a liability trap that can backfire with great force.
-Imagine the liability you could possibly incur if a neighbor lost control on ice and hit your mailbox that should have snapped at the base, but instead stopped the car in its tracks and injured those inside, which inevitably, might lead to a lawsuit.
+However, a mailbox post that will not bend can be a liability trap, which can backfire.
+For instance, imagine the liability you could incur if a neighbor lost control of their vehicle and hit your mailbox.
+According to the USPS, the mailbox should snap at the base and give way to impact.